The Three Stooges (2012 film): Episode 1: More Orphan Than Not

-Act / Episode 2: The Bananas Split
+Episode 2: The Bananas Split

 A subplot involves a woman named Lydia, who wants to kill her husband so she can be with her lover, Mac, and inherit her husband's considerable fortune.
 She finds the trio and offers to pay them the money they need to take care of the hit job, pretending that Mac is her terminally ill husband that wants to be put out of his misery and have him switch with her real husband when the moment comes.
 They botch the job by promptly letting Curly push Mac in front of a bus and leave Mac in traction in the hospital.
-When they try to visit Mac in the hospital to finish the job (failing to do so as Mac tells them that the incident cured his illness), they are chased by two police officers throughout the hospital and escape by jumping off the roof using a fire hose.
+When they try to visit Mac in the hospital to finish the job (failing to do so as Mac tells them that the incident cured his "illness"), they are chased by two police officers throughout the hospital and escape by jumping off the roof using a fire hose.
 They end up running into a now grown-up Teddy, who invites them to his anniversary party and an opportunity to settle at Teddy's home, but Moe refuses.

 It is then revealed that Teddy is actually Lydia's husband.
 The trio's next scheme for raising the money is selling farm-raised salmon, with them scattering live salmon on a golf range and watering them like produce.
 But the same police officers from the hospital arrive at the golf course to arrest them and the trio gets chased off the golf course and they hide in an old building (getting in by using Curly as a battering ram to bust down the door).
 Inside, after having a slapstick fight, Larry and Curly scold Moe for rejecting Teddy's invitation and his father's earlier adoption attempt; they could have used his adoptive parents' wealth to help save the orphanage.
 Hurt, Moe tells them to leave, saying that he is tired of being with them.
 After deciding to split up, they leave the old building, with Moe left inside alone.
 Then it turns out that they were all on stage in front of an audition crew who select Moe to be the newest cast member of Jersey Shore as "Dyna-Moe".